kailash360/e-market/README.md

 ### 9. Items in the cart
-**All items are now saved in the cart.
+**All the items are now saved in the cart.
 User can also change the quantity one needs to buy.**

 ![Cart items](/static/screenshots/cart.jpeg)